Three Tips for Researching KY When You Don’t Live There

 With Google Maps, I can drive around the county or other areas.
 This is a rural area so I wonder if it has changed much from when Lewis lived here.
 The forest appears dense.
 The roads are black topped but they run through the valleys.
 I’m sure these are the same roads he used to get to town.

 My other relative, John P Salyer, served as a clerk to the US Senate around 1880.
 The city directory showed his address, and the house is still standing.
 Easy to find with Google Maps.

 Tip Three: Use Your FAN Club

 Genealogists are often seeking an ancestor’s Family, Associates, and Neighbors (FAN) club.
 Just remember you have a FAN club you can empower.

 Through WorldCat, I discovered the Eastern Kentucky University’s Crabbe Library had some specific books that I needed.
 With the details on her phone, my cousin visited the library and found the desired books.
 Next thing I knew, she was texting me photos.

-In the 1880 census, there was an agricultural survey of his farm.
+In the 1880 US census, there was an Agricultural Survey of his farm.
 I called my grandmother and read the record to her.
 She explained why he was probably growing various crops and how he most likely farmed the land.
 From that conversation, I found some essays that Morehead University students had written about life in Jackson, Kentucky around that time.
 These conversations helped me understand how difficult it was for them to survive.